The Parables of the Vineyard

 We Need To Respect His Son

-And we, as His people, are responsible, just as Israel was, to USE all that god has given us, to produce “Good Fruit”.
+And we, as His people, are responsible, just as Israel was, to USE all that God has given us, to produce “Good Fruit”, out of His kingdom.
 We are in His vineyard, and we have a “hedge of blessings” all around us.
 And we as a group of God’s people, as well as each one of us as individuals, needs to be involved, every day, in bearing fruit for God.

 Jesus tells us in, John 15:5, “I am the vine and you (individuals) are the branches; HE who abides in Me, and I in him, HE bears much fruit (good grapes), for apart from Me, you can do nothing.”